Emergency Notifications and Timely Warnings

 - The CSU emergency text alert system.
 Students and employees must sign up for text alerts.
 This system is generally reserved for emergency notifications.
 Students and employees are strongly encouraged to sign up for the university’s emergency text notification system and to periodically check to make sure that their mobile number in the system is correct.
 Students may enroll and verify their information through RamWeb and employees may enroll and verify their information through the Human Resources self-service portal.
 It only takes a few moments to sign up for alerts, and doing so may help save your life or the life of another.

-- Fliers sent to specific offices or areas of campus where the threat is targeted and not immediate.
+- Fliers or printed notices sent to specific offices or areas of campus where the threat is targeted and not immediate.

-Warnings may also be posted on one or more of the university’s social media sites, or by sharing paper notices to specific audiences on campus that may be threatened.
+Warnings may also be posted on one or more of the university’s social media sites.

-Depending upon the level of threat and context of the emergency, messages may also be shared via:
+Depending upon the level of threat and context of the emergency, emergency notification and timely warning messages may also be shared via:

 - Reverse 911 calls